clairebb1005/Recommendation-System-Projects/README.md

    You can access http://localhost:8000/ after built.

 ## CI/CD & Deployment
-After each commit, GitHub Actions automatically runs the building, testing, and deployment processes.
-Docker is used in the CI/CD pipeline to containerize the application.
-More details in `.github/workflows
+After each commit, GitHub Actions automatically initiates the building, testing, and deployment processes.
+Docker plays a crucial role in our CI/CD pipeline by containerizing the application.
+For more details, refer to `.github/workflows/main.yml`.

-/main.yml`.
+To configure DockerHub integration, specify your `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` in `Settings` -> `Secrets and Variables` -> `Actions`.

+Once your Docker image is successfully built, navigate to DockerHub, open your image, select `Public View`, and copy the `Docker Pull Command`.

+Then, execute the command in your terminal.
+Finally, run `docker run $ImageName$` to access your application via the provided link.

 ## License